Procter & Gamble: Radio and television production

 Procter & Gamble also was the first company to produce and sponsor a prime-time serial, a 1965 spin-off of As the World Turns called Our Private World.
 In 1979, PGP produced Shirley, a prime-time NBC series starring Shirley Jones, which lasted 13 episodes.
 They also produced TBS' first original comedy series, Down to Earth, which ran from 1984 to 1987 (110 episodes were produced).
 They also distributed the syndicated comedy series Throb.
 In 1985, they produced a game-show pilot called The Buck Stops Here with Taft Entertainment Television in 1985, hosted by Jim Peck; it was not picked up.
-Procter & Gamble Productions originally co-produced Dawson's Creek with Columbia TriStar Television, but withdrew before the series premiere due to early press reviews.
-They also produced the 1991 TV movie A Triumph of the Heart: The Ricky Bell Story, which was co-produced by The Landsburg Company, and continue to produce the People's Choice Awards until the show was sold to E! channel in April 2017.
-In 2007, PGP teamed up with the now-defunct Cookie Jar Group to produce the Flash-animated children's series Will and Dewitt, which features the character Dewitt, the mascot for the Pampers baby product line's former sub-brand, Kandoo.
+Procter & Gamble Productions originally co-produced Dawson's Creek with Columbia TriStar Television but withdrew before the series premiere due to early press reviews.
+They also produced the 1991 TV movie A Triumph of the Heart: The Ricky Bell Story, which was co-produced by The Landsburg Company, and they continued to produce the People's Choice Awards until the show was sold to E! channel in April 2017.
+In 2007, PGP teamed up with the now-defunct Cookie Jar Group to produce the Flash-animated children's series Will and Dewitt, which featured the character Dewitt, the mascot for the Pampers baby product line's former sub-brand, Kandoo.

-They attempted with Walmart the Family Movie Night on broadcast networks in 2010–2011 then the Walden Family Theater on the Hallmark Channel in 2013.
+With Walmart, PGP sponsored Family Movie Night on broadcast networks in 2010–2011 and Walden Family Theater on the Hallmark Channel in 2013.

 In 2013, PGP rebranded itself as Procter & Gamble Entertainment (PGE) with a new logo and an emphasis on multiple-platform entertainment production.

 P&G funded a six-episode series, Activate, on National Geographic in 2019 focusing on extreme poverty, inequality and sustainability in conjunction with not-for-profit Global Citizen and production company Radical Media.
 The company agreed to a longform series deal with Stone Village Television in January 2020.
 In February 2020, P&G joined Imagine Documentaries' five project slate including Mars 2080, the project closest to production.